12 King's Bench Walk London Chambers

 The Legal Cheek View

 “The variety of work at 12KBW is nothing short of brilliant”, one tenant at the set tells us.
 Looking at the wide variety of areas in which tenants practice, this certainly seems to be the case.
 Whether it be claims against the Ministry of Defence for noise-induced hearing loss or disputes between neighbours over rights to light, 12KBW’s tenants can be found working on matters involving the full spectrum of parties and court levels.
-We hear that the practice areas continue to evolve: “12KBW continues to diversify into fascinating new legal markets – AI, drones, data protection, sports law…”, one junior divulges.
+We hear that the practice areas continue to evolve: “12KBW continues to diversify into fascinating new legal markets – AI, drones, travel law, data protection, sports law…”, one junior divulges.
 The clients are also varied: “my clients have had a whole range of life experiences, from veterans who have fought for the country to trainee ballet dancers”, one personal injury junior tells us.

 Continue reading